NichKu/TransMethylCFDx/README.md

 #### Resources
 The number of cores being allocated to each job is configured in the Snakemake file under # Threads.
 The pipline is recommended to be launched with at least 10 CPUs.
 The pipline has been tested using 4GB RAM per CPU.

+## dd-cfDNA Calculation
+A script is provided in ./scripts to calculate the dd-cfDNA using the pileup files generated and saved to the 8_dd-cfDNA directory.

+Dependencies:
+- Python 3.10 or higher
+- pandas
+- matplotlib
+- scikit-learn

+Usage:
+Run the script with the required arguments as following:

+    python dd-cfDNA_calculation.py -dir <input_directory> -o <output_file>

+    -h or --help for more information on available optional flags.

 ## Output Folder Structure